If chicken of the woods mushrooms taste like chicken, then it only makes sense that a lobster mushroom would taste like lobster, right?

 How to Harvest Lobster Mushrooms

-If you are lucky enough to find lobster mushrooms in the forest, here are a few tips to help you harvest them the right way.
+If you are lucky enough to find lobster mushrooms in the forest, here are a few tips to help you harvest them correctly.

 First, a mature lobster mushroom should feel slightly heavy.
 It should weigh just about the same as a paperweight.
 The keyword here is “mature.”
 There is a big difference between a “mature” mushroom and an “old” one.